-Customer data is an incredibly powerful tool for informing content strategy.
-It gives you an idea of what your customers care about, what they are searching for on Google, what they are saying on social channels, and which channels they are spending most of the time.
+Customer data is a potent tool for informing content strategy.
+It gives you an idea of what your customers care about, what they are searching for on Google, what they say on social channels, and which channels they spend most of their time on.
 If you know the trends that matter most to your target audience, you can create content around those areas, making it more likely to have a business impact.

-Data-driven marketing is not an approach that marketers should use by themselves.
-It is only valid when combined with the traditional focus group approach.
-The primary purpose of data-driven marketing is to save time by validating what you’re already doing and finding white space in the market.
+The primary purpose of data-driven marketing is to save time by validating your work and finding white space in the market.

 What is Data-Driven Marketing?

-Data-driven marketing is the practice of extracting actionable insights from useful data sources and then using these insights to inform a digital marketing program.
-Let’s break that down to understand the term:
+Data-driven marketing is extracting actionable insights from data sources and then using these insights to inform a digital marketing program.
+So let’s break that down to understand the term:

-Extracting insights from data: Understanding what actionable information is and how it can improve your marketing and advertising strategy.
+You are extracting insights from data: Understanding actionable information and how it can improve your marketing and advertising strategy.
 This can include basic demographics, the customer journey on our website, or the conversations happening on social.
 The key is to ensure that your marketing efforts are based on data and customer insights.

 - 63% of the respondents use website analytics to inform content